We All Experience Hardship In Different Ways

 Knowing this, what life-changing experiences have you endured?
 What lessons did you learn that transformed your life?
 Not everyone experiences change.
 I recall years ago working with people who had overcome cancer.
 Several of them were happy to put the experience behind them and go back to living a normal life.
 Yet, others experienced profound awakenings and realisations that changed their life.
 Similarly, I have worked with people who were involved in life threatening car accidents and are fortunate to be alive, while other survivors blame the experience for their scars.
 I’m not condemning these people but showing you we all experience hardship in different ways.

 “We will not find the inner strength to evolve to a higher level if we do not inwardly develop this profound feeling that there is something higher than ourselves.”—Rudolf Steiner

 With this in mind, I’d like you to give some thought to the areas of your life where you are not evolving.
 Where you are stagnant?
 What do you think is holding you back?
 Is it true or could it be your perception?
 Sometimes, what we believe is holding us back is not the case and there are other avenues to explore.
 It means changing our opinion and looking at it through the lens of empowerment instead of victimhood.
 For example, if your life is not progressing as you like, what is life trying to teach you?
 Is it patience?
 Is it appreciating your self-worth?
 There is always something to learn, even in unfavourable circumstances.
-When we experience the same experience, it is a message to learn an important insight before the experience is transformed.
-So try not to bemoan your situation but get curious on what the experience is trying to teach you.
-After all, your work will never be done as long as you are alive because you are continually evolving into the person you are meant to become.
+When we experience the same conditions, it is a message to learn an important insight before the experience is transformed.
+So, try not to bemoan your situation but get curious on what the experience is trying to teach you.
+After all, your work will never be done, as long as you are alive because you are continually evolving into the person you are meant to become.